orb15/orbs-bad-maps/README.md

 Older versions are listed below the top row.
 In general, you should use the tagged version of this software compatible with the version of FVTT you are running.

+## FVTT Compatibility Note
 If you do not see your version listed, that is ok.
 You can _probably_ just use this module anyway.
 If you find you cannot make direct use of the scenes because of a Foundry version compatibility issue, feel free to use the images assets to build your own battlemaps and backgrounds.
-The raw files for these images can be found in the module folder where this module is installed.
+You can find the raw image files in the directory where this module is stored on your local system.

 ## Major and Minor Versions of this Software
 Major version changes in this software do _not_ mean that this software itself is undergoing a breaking change.